The Best Ability is Availability

 Give yourself a fixed block of time to wrestle with each question.
 Pennebaker tells us:

 Don’t worry about spelling, grammar or sentence structure.
 The only rule is that once you begin writing, you continue until the time is up…open yourself up by writing it down…

 Write and keep writing.
 Really explore each question.
 Then when you are done, read your entire output.

 This could be the start of a very deep and healthy process for you.
 And it might help you to assess your emotional ability.

 What does Availability mean to you?

-What did you learn about being in a relationship from your parents?
+- What did you learn about being in a relationship with your parents?
 How is your current relationship similar?

 Maybe some of these questions made you wince.
 Good.
 The answers are for your eyes only.
 You can handle it.